Toronto International Film Festival: History

 The festival was founded in 1976 at the Windsor Arms Hotel by Bill Marshall, Henk Van der Kolk and Dusty Cohl.
 Beginning as a collection of the best-regarded films from film festivals around the world, it had an inaugural attendance of 35,000.
-Ironically, however, Hollywood studios withdrew their submissions from TIFF due to concerns that Toronto audiences would be too parochial for their products.
+Ironically, however, Hollywood studios withdrew their submissions from TIFF due to concerns that Toronto audiences would be too parochial for their feature releases.

-In 1978, the decision was made to replace the name "Festival of Festivals" with "Toronto International Film Festival" as well as a move to a new location for the festival, moving from the Harbour Castle Hotel to the Plaza II, and also a new director, with Wayne Clark replacing Marshall.
+In 1978, the festival first began billing itself as "the Toronto International Film Festival" as a supplementary name, although it retained Festival of Festivals as its primary branding.
+At the same time it moved from the Harbour Castle Hotel to the Plaza II, and Wayne Clarkson replaced Marshall as the festival director.
 The number of galas increased from one to two per night and the Canadian Film Awards were incorporated into the festival.

+The Festival of Festivals name was dropped in 1994, with the event becoming known exclusively as the Toronto International Film Festival at that time.
 From 1994 to 2009, the umbrella organization running TIFF was named "Toronto International Film Festival Group" (TIFFG).
 In 2009, the umbrella organization TIFFG was renamed to TIFF.

 In 2001, Perspective Canada, the programme that had focused on Canadian films since 1984, was replaced by two programmes: